Some exact Green function solutions for non-linear classical field theories: Preliminaries

 We consider a scalar field $\phi$ with a single component and $Z_2$ symmetry with the action

 where $j$ is an arbitrary source.
 Our aim is to solve the equation of motion

 where the constant $\lambda$ is kept to obtain an understanding of the solutions on the strength of the given coupling.
 Working in $d=4$ dimensions has the advantage to keep such a constant dimensionless.
 We will show that this model can be completely solved using elliptic functions.
+Similarly, we evaluate the corresponding partition function

+showing how the classical solution extends to the quantum field theory through the evaluation of the correlation functions.
+The structure is of Gaussian type.

 For the Yang--Mills theory, we limit our analysis to the SU(2) group.
 We will have the action